OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 Tip: Write the documentation before writing the code!

-## Style guides standardise how code look
+## Style guides standardise how code looks

 A *style guide* is a set of rules describing how code should be formatted.